prebid/prebid.github.io/prebid-mobile/prebid-mobile.md

 ### Step by step explanation of Prebid Mobile:

  1. Prebid Mobile works by having our Prebid Mobile module running, fetching bids from your demand partners on Prebid Server in the background.
- 2. Our Prebid Mobile module sends this bid information to your primary ad server SDK (e.g., MoPub) in the form of custom parameters.
+ 2. Our Prebid Mobile module sends this bid information to your primary ad server SDK (e.g. MoPub) in the form of custom parameters.
  3. Your primary SDK sends a request to your ad network that includes these custom parameters.
 Meanwhile, your ad ops team has set up line items targeting these custom parameters.
  4. If the Prebid Mobile bid wins, the ad network returns our creative JS to your primary SDK's ad view.
  5. The creative JS in the ad view calls Prebid Server cache to fetch the actual creative content.
 When this happens, the impression is counted.